Are they safe? Are they sustainable? Do I really need them?

-Did you know?
-A single menstruator uses around 15000 pads in their lifetime, which usually ends up in landfills as plastic waste and contributes to environmental pollution.
+A single menstruator uses around 15000 pads in their lifetime.
+It usually ends up in landfills as plastic waste and contributes to environmental pollution.
 Shocking right!

 4. No Leakage – Once inserted properly, it has no room for spillage.
 You can do away with the worries of checking for leaks each time you get up.

 5. Hassle free – A cup can stay upto 12 hours without being drained.
 Unlike, a pad or tampon which requires frequent changes.
 On average, a woman bleeds only 20ml a day which is the minimum holding capacity of a cup.

 6. Forget you’re on periods – Best feeling, right?
 Unless, its not inserted properly, a cup should not cause any discomfort while it’s inside.
 So you can forget you are on periods.
 One thing less to worry about.

 You have learned about the benefits, ready to give it a go already.

 Fret not, there are thousands of tutorials and blogs out there to answer all your queries.
 Go find the right channels and get to watching.

 I did my due-diligence on the insertion and removal part too.
 I know, it looks scary and intimidating.

 But with proper guidance, you can do it seamlessly.